guard/guard-jasmine/README.md

 :jasmine_url => 'http://192.168.1.5/jasmine'  # URL where Jasmine is served.
                                               # default: http://127.0.0.1:8888/jasmine
 ```

+Detecting the server with the `auto` option does only detect the jasmine gem or webrick.
+If you want to use mongrel or
+thins, you have to set it explicit in the server option.

 The reason why the Server environment is set to `development` by default is that in development mode
 the asset pipeline doesn't concatenate the JavaScripts and you'll see the line number in the real file,